ajohnson710/trap_tracker/backend/README.md

 The dependencies required for this project are listed below.
 You can install them all using pip:

-pip install flask, flask_cors, mysql-connector-python
+pip install flask, flask_cors, mysql-connector-python, dot-env

 # Step 3: Verify Installation